U.S. Route 33 in West Virginia: Route description

-Shortly after entering West Virginia and crossing the Ohio River, US 33 turns south, then east in Ravenswood.
-It then joins SR 2's freeway, turning northeast, then east again to Silverton.
-The two routes then split, and US 33 joins Interstate 77 to Ripley.
+Shortly after leaving Ohio, crossing the Ohio River on the Ravenswood Bridge and entering Ravenswood, West Virginia, US 33 curves north, then west, meeting and turning south on West Virginia Route 68 (WV 68).
+Traveling about 4/10 mi to the WV 2 divided highway, WV 68 ends, the roadway continues as Hemlock Road, while US 33 turns onto northbound WV 2.
+The two routes travel northeast, then southeast about 2.3 mi to Silverton.
+There, they meet Interstate 77 and split, with WV 2 turning onto northbound I-77, the roadway continuing as County Road 56 (Green Hills Road), and US 33 joining southbound I-77 to Ripley.
 The route then turns east from I-77, joining US 119 at Spencer, then passing through extremely rural areas of Roane, Calhoun, Gilmer, and Lewis counties.

-US 33 Intersects Interstate 79 at Weston, West Virginia.
+US 33 intersects Interstate 79 at Weston, West Virginia.
 From Interstate 79 east, US 33 is a four-lane highway, part of Corridor H of the Appalachian Development Highway System.
 The four-lane segment continues on through rural areas of Upshur, and Randolph counties, to just a couple miles past Elkins.

 At Harding, US 250 joins US 33 for several miles after Elkins, where US 33 joins SR 55 and returns to a two-lane road, except for a seven-mile (11 km) section of four-lane across Kelly Mountain between Canfield and Bowden.
 Passing through the Monongahela National Forest, US 33 crosses the Eastern Continental Divide between Harman and Onego at about 3240 ft elevation, entering Pendleton County, then descends the Allegheny Front along Seneca Creek, skirting the north end of Spruce Mountain, at 4861 ft the highest point of the Allegheny Mountains.

 US 33 then joins SR 28 at Seneca Rocks, West Virginia, and continues south in the Potomac River headwaters through scenic forest and farmland landscapes.
 Turning eastward from SR 28 at Judy Gap, US 33 crosses North Fork Mountain at about 3600 ft, with a turnout on the western slope offering a scenic view of the Germany Valley below and the more distant Allegheny Front from Spruce Knob to Dolly Sods.
 US 220 joins US 33 for about half a mile in Franklin.
 After Franklin, US 33 continues eastward through rural areas, then climbs steeply to cross Shenandoah Mountain at Dry River Gap at about 3450 ft into Rockingham County, Virginia.